eclipse-sumo/sumo/docs/web/docs/Specification/Persons.md

 The walking behavior of a person depends on the selected [pedestrian model](../Simulation/Pedestrians.md#pedestrian_models).
-Generally, the person follows the given sequence of edges with a speed bounded by the  attribute of the persons type.
-It starts either at the position from the previous stage of its plan or at the specified  if no previous stage exists.
-The walk concludes at the specified  which defaults to the end of the final edge.
-Both position attributes support the special values  and  which work as described [for vehicles](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#s_vehicles_depart_and_arrival_parameter).
+Generally, the person follows the given sequence of edges with a speed bounded by the `maxSpeed` attribute of the persons type.
+It starts either at the position from the previous stage of its plan or at the specified `departPos` if no previous stage exists.
+The walk concludes at the specified `arrivalPos` which defaults to the end of the final edge.
+Both position attributes support the special values `max` and `random` which work as described [for vehicles](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#s_vehicles_depart_and_arrival_parameter).

 ## Stopping